 Subtypes of burnout

-Frenetic burnout occurs when people channel so much energy into their work that the rewards of the role must eventually begin to seem negatively disproportionate to the effort they invest.
+Frenetic burnout occurs when people channel so much energy into their work, often as a result of anxiety, that the rewards of the role must eventually begin to seem negatively disproportionate to the effort they invest.
+Disregarding the concept of a work/life balance in order to channel maximum energy one’s work is common.
 Burnout occurs when a person works at an intensity to the point of exhaustion.
+11

 These distinct types of burnout have been established as a prelude to the development of specific intervention strategies which can be employed in recovery from each kind of burnout.